dicruzcar/Conway-s-game-of-life/README.md

 #### Console

-The console mode its different from the GUI mode, it puts randomly the alive cells and starts the simulation.
+The console mode it's different from the GUI mode, it puts randomly the alive cells and starts the simulation.

-By the moment only can be stopped by killing the procces, and dont have all the funtionalities of the GUI mode.
+By the moment just can be stopped by killing the procces, and don't have all the funtionalities of the GUI mode.

-Its planned for this model be improved over the time.
+This model it's planned for improvement over time.

 ## Modules and Libraries